DylanClarkOffical/JavaFx-RichTextFx-RSyntaxTextArea-Example/README.md

 4. In Intellij project settings import library lib folder of downloaded openjfx sdk(extract the zip file to a folder first).
 5. Download RichTextFx (Fat) and RSyntaxTextArea JAR files from their given websites and add to libraries.
+6. JavaFx Scene Builder (Optional).
-6. Correct path in code for image files in some examples.
+7. Correct path in code for image files in some examples.